Ryan D. McCarthy: Housing

 In December 2019, now serving as secretary of the Army, McCarthy testified before Congress that the Army had taken several steps to include assigning housing operations to a four-star commander who can withhold incentive fees from privatized housing providers, if necessary, based on the incentive fee metrics.

-COVID Support Efforts
+COVID Support Effort

 In March 2020, McCarthy directed U.S. Army units to prepare to provide direct support to COVID-19 medical efforts.
 Moving on the orders of Secretary of the Army Ryan McCarthy, the Army issued deployment orders to the 531st Hospital from Fort Campbell, Kentucky, the 627th Hospital from Fort Carson, Colorado, and the 9th Hospital from Fort Hood, Texas, to deploy to New York and Washington State.

 By April 2020 the Army had 14 Urban Augmentation Medical Task Forces throughout New York City hospitals and the Javits Center and several sites in New Jersey.

 During the course of 2020, COVID-19 affected nearly every aspect of Army operations to include, Industry procurement operations, recruiting, basic training and permanent change of station for Soldiers.
 Consequently, McCarthy implemented several programs to mitigate impacts to Army operations.